Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 Disease control

-- During snowstorms, strictly control indoor humidity and use fumigants or micro-powders to prevent diseases caused by high humidity.
+- Strictly control indoor RH; use fumigants or fine powders to prevent diseases under cold–humid conditions.

-- After the snowstorm, remove damaged plants and spray broad-spectrum fungicides such as carbendazim or chlorothalonil to reduce the risk of diseases.
+- After snow/ice, remove damaged plants and spray broad‑spectrum fungicides (e.g., carbendazim, chlorothalonil) to reduce risk.

 -